Ceramide-1-Phosphate

 1. Structure and Biosynthesis in Animals

 Ceramide-1-phosphate is present in animal tissues at a level comparable to that of sphingosine-1-phosphate (0.5-1μM in peripheral blood), and it is presumed to be located at the cytosolic leaflet of cellular membranes.
 Relatively high concentration of palmitoylated (C16) ceramide-1-phosphate have been observed in macrophages, mast cells and neutrophils.
-It is formed from ceramide by the action of a specific ceramide kinase (CERK), which is related to but distinct from the sphingosine kinases that synthesise sphingosine-1-phosphate, and there is evidence that the ceramide precursor is derived primarily from sphingomyelin by the action of sphingomyelinases and only at trace levels from other sphingolipids.
+It is formed from ceramide by the action of a ceramide kinase (CERK), which is related to but distinct from the sphingosine kinases that synthesise sphingosine-1-phosphate, and there is evidence that the ceramide precursor is derived primarily from sphingomyelin by the action of sphingomyelinases and only at trace levels from other sphingolipids.
 For this purpose, a specific pool of ceramide containing 16:0 and 18:0 fatty acid components is transported to the site of synthesis by the ceramide transport protein (CERT) for conversion to ceramide-1-phosphate by CERK, the first defined biosynthetic route to this lipid in mammalian cells.

 Biosynthesis of ceramide-1-phosphate